Uberspace/lab/source/guide_cryptpad.rst

 Customization
 =============

-For any further configuration or customization you should have a look at the `Cryptpad Wiki`_.
+For any further configuration or customization you should have a look at the `Cryptpad Admin Guide`_.

-Also you should configure a password salt as explained in the `Cryptpad Admin Guide`.
+Also you should configure a password salt as explained in the `Cryptpad Admin Guide`_.
 You probably want to set up an admin account in ``config/config.js``.

 Updates
 =======